dchest/captcha/README.md

 ### func RandomDigits

-	func RandomDigits(length int) []byte
+	func RandomDigits(length int) (b []byte)

 RandomDigits returns a byte slice of the given length containing pseudorandom numbers in range 0-9.
 The slice can be used as a captcha solution.

 ### func Reload